troglobit/finit/doc/plugins.md

         set index 1234

-  **Note:** unlike the traditional .conf `module` directive, which load any listed module immediately, this plugin creates a background `task` which load the module(s) in the background.
-The program is modprobe, `/sbin/modprobe`, which you can override per .conf file:

-        set modprobe /path/to/maybe-a-modprobe-wrapper

-  Since these tasks run in the background, they usually return `[ OK ]` at boot, unless the modprobe tool does not exist.
+  Since these tasks run in the background, they return `[ OK ]` at boot, unless the modprobe tool does not exist.
 Check syslog for warnings and the actual status of the operation using `initctl`.

+> [!IMPORTANT]
+> Unlike the traditional .conf `module` directive, which load any listed
+> module immediately, this plugin creates a background `task` which load
+> the module(s) in the background.
+The program is modprobe,
+> `/sbin/modprobe`, which you can override per .conf file:
+>
+>     set modprobe /path/to/maybe-a-modprobe-wrapper

 * *netlink.so*: Listens to Linux kernel Netlink events for gateway and interfaces.
 These events are then sent to the Finit service monitor